 NOTE 2: Some examples of the delivery of such AF guidance are shown in Annex D.

-An AF may deliver such guidance to the PCF via application guidance for URSP determination mechanisms defined in TS 23.502 [3] clause 4.15.6.x.
+An AF may deliver such guidance to the PCF via application guidance for URSP determination mechanisms defined in TS 23.502 [3] clause 4.15.6.10.
 This mechanism is defined only to deliver the guidance to a PCF of the HPLMN of the UE.

-The usage of such guidance for URSP generation is defined in TS 23.503 [4] clause 6.6.2.2.

 The PCF may use the different guidance received from different AFs and local operator policy to determine the URSP to send to a UE as below:

-- Application traffic descriptor and traffic matching priority from the application guidance are used to set the URSP Traffic Descriptor (e.g. Destination FQDNs or a regular expression in the Domain descriptor) and determine the URSP precedence in the URSP rule (defined in Table 6.6.2.1-2);
+- Application traffic descriptor from the application guidance are used to set the URSP Traffic Descriptor (e.g. Destination FQDNs or a regular expression in the Domain descriptor), and the PCF determines the URSP precedence in the URSP rule (defined in TS 23.503 [4] Table 6.6.2.1-2);

-NOTE 3: when multiple Edge Computing specific parameters for the same application are received, the PCF decides the traffic matching priority Rule precedence value of the URSP rule (defined in Table 6.6.2.1-2).
+NOTE 3: when multiple Edge Computing specific parameters for the same application are received, the PCF decides the traffic matching priority Rule precedence value of the URSP rule (defined in TS 23.503 [4] Table 6.6.2.1-2).

 - Each Route selection parameter from the application guidance is used to set a Route Selection Descriptor as follows:

-- DNN and S-NSSAI from the Route selection parameter from the application guidance are used to set the DNN selection, Network Slice selection components in the Route Selection Descriptor of the URSP rule, respectively (defined in Table 6.6.2.1-3);
+- DNN and S-NSSAI from the Route selection parameter from the application guidance are used to set the DNN selection, Network Slice selection components in the Route Selection Descriptor of the URSP rule, respectively (defined in TS 23.503 [4] Table 6.6.2.1-3);

-- Route selection precedence from the application guidance is used to set the Route Selection Descriptor Precedence in the Route Selection Descriptor (defined in Table 6.6.2.1-3);
+- Route selection precedence from the application guidance is used to set the Route Selection Descriptor Precedence in the Route Selection Descriptor (defined in TS 23.503 [4] Table 6.6.2.1-3);

-- The spatial validity condition for the Route selection precedence from the application guidance if any are used to set the Location Criteria in the Route Selection Descriptor of the URSP rule (defined in Table 6.6.2.1-3).
+- The spatial validity condition for the Route selection precedence from the application guidance if any are used to set the Location Criteria in the Route Selection Descriptor of the URSP rule (defined in TS 23.503 [4] Table 6.6.2.1-3).

 NOTE 4: Since the Validation Criteria are not required to be checked during the lifetime of the PDU Session, it may be left to UE implementation (e.g. URSP re-evaluation at mobility change) how well spatial validity conditions in URSPs restrict the access to a specific (DNN, S-NSSAI) to certain locations.